 Senior Preceptor's Pre-placement Checklist 1.
-Training Establishment's Accreditation Checklist ☐ Training Establishment accreditation form 2.
-Senior Preceptor's accreditation checklist ☐ Senior Preceptor training completed ☐ Trainer accreditation form completed ☐ Confirm can fulfil Senior Preceptor requirements: Is a PSI-registered pharmacist for at least 3 years, with a minimum of 2 years experience in the practice setting in which they are precepting a student Can provide direct on-site supervision with regular face to face meetings as required Is on-site for a minimum of three days per week or equivalent Can comply with requisite supervision requirement - maximum absence during placement is four weeks 3.
-Plan your student's induction $\Box$ Plan the time and date to complete the induction, and consider other staff who may be able to support you. • Some helpful hints can also be found on page 14 and a sample induction and training plan is provided on the resources page of the APPEL website.
+Training Establishment's accreditation checklist ☐ Training Establishment accreditation form 2.
+Senior Preceptor's accreditation checklist ☐ Senior Preceptor training completed ☐ Trainer accreditation form completed ☐ Confirm can fulfil Senior Preceptor requirements: o Is a PSI-registered pharmacist for at least 3 years, with a minimum of 2 years experience in the practice setting in which they are precepting a student Can provide direct on-site supervision with regular face to face meetings as required Is on-site for a minimum of three days per week or equivalent ☐ Can comply with requisite supervision requirement - maximum absence during placement is four weeks 2.
+Plan are an atomic dentile in dentile a 3.
+Plan your student's induction $\Box$ Plan the time and date to complete the induction, and consider other staff who may be able to support you.
+Some helpful hints can also be found on page 15 and a sample induction and training plan is provided on the resources page of the APPEL website.